 - whether you are eligible for any extra money and/or services

 Our experienced Welfare Advisers have specialist training to offer you professional advice on a range of financial, welfare and legal issues.
 Our aim is to advise you about possible solutions and options relating to financial, practical and legal issues, so that you can concentrate on your academic progress.
-Please contact us if you wish to book an appointment.

 We can advise you on possible ways of maximising your income, such as: